Introduction

 Apart from the schedule

+method for scheduling a job, Node-cron also exposes methods for validating a cron expression, starting, stopping, or destroying a scheduled job.
 Though Node-cron will serve your needs if you are scheduling a simple job in Node or on the server-side, it won’t be of much use if you need a scheduler that runs in the browser or with support for worker threads.

-Node-cron has only one first-level dependency.
+Node-cron has only one dependency.
+The image below shows its dependency tree:

-This package is pretty young compared to other schedulers mentioned above.
-It was published approximately nine months ago and about 72 versions have been published since then.
-The current version is 6.3.0 and has about 9,109 weekly downloads on npm.
+Bree is another MIT-licensed JavaScript job scheduler.
+It runs both in Node and in the browser.
+This package is relatively young compared to other schedulers mentioned above.
+It was first published approximately two years ago and about 95 versions have been released since then.
+The current version is 9.1.3 and has about 20,773 weekly downloads on npm.

-However, despite being the youngest, Bree offers a lot more features than most of the other schedulers, and it is the only one that runs both in the browser and in Node.
+However, despite being the youngest, Bree offers more features than most of the other schedulers.
 According to the documentation, Bree uses worker threads in Node and web workers in the browser to spawn sandboxed processes.
+It provides support for concurrency, throttling, long-running jobs, and much more.
+Check out the documentation for a full list of features.

 The code snippet below shows how you can use Bree to schedule a simple job. scrape-data.js